-The low flight through Paris ends at the Sacré-Cœur basilica with the car parking by the sidewalk, the driver rushing to embrace a young woman, coming up the stairs.
+Map of the car’s route through Paris, with time markers.The low flight through Paris ends at the Sacré-Cœur basilica with the car parking by the sidewalk and the driver rushing to embrace a young woman coming up the stairs.
 The motive of the whole film is now clear.
 It was a date.

-To this day, it is sometimes disputed what car was really used for shooting the movie.
-According to the filmmaker Claude Lelouch, it was his own Mercedes-Benz 450SEL 6.9, though it is quite clear that the sound in the movie is not the large German V8.
-It’s because the only significant alteration fo the movie in post-production consisted of replacing the Mercedes sound with the high-pitched wail of the V12 in the Ferrari 275 GTB, also owned by Lelouch.
+Claude Lelouch adjusting the camera on the front of his Mercedes 450SEL 6.9.To this day, it is disputed which car was actually used for shooting the movie.
+According to the filmmaker Claude Lelouch, it was his own Mercedes-Benz 450SEL 6.9, though it is clear that the sound in the movie is not the large German V8.
+This is because the only significant alteration to the movie in post-production consisted of replacing the Mercedes sound with the high-pitched wail of the V12 in the Ferrari 275 GTB, also owned by Lelouch.

-Much was also said about the rate of speed at which the car is blasting through Paris.
+A Ferrari 275 GTB/4, like the one Lelouch owned.Much was also said about the rate of speed at which the car is blasting through Paris.
 Although the filmmaker asserted that in some spots, the car went “over 200 km/h”, various ways of measuring the speed and distance from the picture revealed that at no point was the car going over 140 km/h.
-And there’s another interesting fact about authenticity – the traffic was not controlled in any way and only support was assistant, instructed to use a walkie-talkie to inform Lelouch about traffic at the intersection by the Louvre.
+And there’s another interesting fact about authenticity: the traffic was not controlled in any way, and the only support was an assistant, instructed to use a walkie-talkie to inform Lelouch about traffic at the intersection by the Louvre.
 In the end, the radio failed and it was only fortunate that Lelouch hit a green light there.